MetPetDB: Design

 The basic structure of MetPetDB is based on a geologic sample and derivative subsamples.
 Geochemical data are linked to subsamples and the minerals within them, while image data can relate to samples or subsamples.
-MetPetDB is designed to store the distinct spatial/textural context of mineral analysis that is a crucial to petrologic interpretation.
-A web-based user interface allows a user to become members and download their search results.
-Approved members may become contributors and upload data to catalogue and share with the public.
+MetPetDB is designed to store the distinct spatial/textural context of mineral analysis that is crucial to petrologic interpretation.
+A web-based user interface allows a user to become member and download their search results.
+Approved members may become contributors and upload data to the catalogue and share with the public.
 More information about the data model and the design of the database is available on the MetPetDB Support Wiki.

 Contents

 The database houses a wide range of information available for samples from all over the globe to be grouped into two categories: (a) observations and measurements (e.g. mineral data, images, chemical analyses), for which robust data models already exist, and (b) interpretative results (e.g. P-T conditions, crystallization ages, cooling rates, etc.), which are conclusions based on the observational data.
 Development of a robust data model for interpretative data is currently underway as of December 2010.
-The database system is beginning to incorporate a number of tools for data analysis and calculation that adds considerable power to the researcher.
+The database system is beginning to incorporate several tools for data analysis and calculation that add considerable power to the researcher.